 How to do a clean installation of macOS using a bootable USB

 Before you begin, you’ll need the following:

-- A removable USB flash drive of at least 15 GB or more to save the installer file of our chosen version of macOS.
-We are going to delete it from the system, so we recommend that you make sure that you do not have any valuable data.
+- A removable USB flash drive of at least 15 GB or more to save the installer file of our chosen macOS version.
+We will delete it from the system, so we recommend you ensure you have no valuable data.

 - Administrator privileges for Mac

 - Make a backup so that in case something goes wrong, you can go back to a previous version of the system.
 Use this guide: How to Backup a Mac in Simple Steps.